crowbar/barclamp-crowbar/crowbar_framework/doc/default/crowbar/devguide/testing/bdd.md

 > You can run `bdd:test("profile").` or `bdd:feature("profile","feature").` if you want to use an alternate profile than `default`.
 Alternate profiles use the matching configuration name and had a different global setup/teardown location.

+> Note: The default tests run as a the "developer" user so you must be in development mode to use them!

+#### Test Debugging

+The BDD system generates trace files for each test executed.
+These trace files have the results of all the steps for each scenario.
+If the test passes, the trace file is deleted automatically.

+Reviewing the trace output on failed tests is the fastest way to determine if there is a problem with the system or the test because it will show you the page results that are being examined.

 ### BDD DSL

 The BDD domain specific language (DSL) that's designed to be very natural language like.
-There are 3 primary clauses in the DSL:
+There are 4 primary clauses in the DSL:

 1. **Given** ... some background thing has happened
 1. **When** ... take some action
 1. **Then** ... get some result
+1. **Finally** ... cleanup actions (optional)

+Feature files may also include **setup** and **tear down* steps that are essential for creating input data for tests.
+In some cases, tests require information to be in place _before_ the Given step.

 ### Writing Feature Tests